suncoast-devs/handbook/curriculum/front-end/react-i/assignments/reactified-octocats.md

-# React-ified Octocats
+# React-ify Octocats

-Your Octodex is amazing.
-It has revolutionized the Github Octodex experience and more people are viewing Octocats on their mobile devices than ever.

-However, the code is repetitive and isn't yet setup to work with an API.

-Your task now is to refactor the static Octodex into a static (non-API) version in React.
+Octodex is a fun way to celebrate a powerful tool we use for development.
+In that same spirit, recreate [this site](https://octodex.github.com/)

 You'll identify the main `Component`s on the page and create React components for each, breaking down those `Component`s into smaller ones as needed.